Unified Removal of Raindrops and Reflections: A New Benchmark and A Novel Pipeline

 \section{Abstract}

 When capturing images through glass surfaces or windshields on rainy days, raindrops and reflections frequently co-occur to significantly reduce the visibility of captured images.
 This practical problem lacks attention and needs to be resolved urgently.
 Prior de-raindrop, de-reflection, and all-in-one models have failed to address this composite degradation.
 To this end, we first formally define the unified removal of raindrops and reflections (UR$^3$) task for the first time and construct a real-shot dataset, namely RainDrop and ReFlection (RDRF), which provides a new benchmark with substantial, high-quality, diverse image pairs.
-Then, we propose a novel diffusion-based framework (i.e., DiffUR$^3$) with several target designs to address this challenging task.
+Then, we propose \camera{an effective} diffusion-based framework (i.e., DiffUR$^3$) with several target designs to address this challenging task.
 By leveraging the powerful generative prior, DiffUR$^3$ successfully removes both types of degradations.
-Extensive experiments demonstrate that our method achieves state-of-the-art performance on our benchmark and on challenging in-the-wild images.
-The RDRF dataset and the codes will be made public upon acceptance. \keywords{Raindrop removal \and Reflection removal \and New benchmark}
+Extensive experiments demonstrate that our method achieves state-of-the-art performance on our benchmark and on challenging in-the-wild images. \keywords{Raindrop removal \and Reflection removal \and New benchmark}